Swift-AI/Swift-AI/README.md

 [Collin Hundley](https://github.com/collinhundley) is the author and maintainer of Swift AI.
 Feel free contact him directly via [email](mailto:collinhundley@gmail.com).

 If you have a question about this library or are looking for guidance, we recommend [opening an issue](https://github.com/Swift-AI/Swift-AI/issues/new) so a member of the community can help!

+## Consulting
+If you're looking for for help with deep learning, computer vision, signal processing or other AI applications, you've come to the right place!
+Contact [Collin](https://github.com/collinhundley) for more information about consulting/contracting.

 ## Donating
 Your donation to Swift AI will help us continue building excellent open-source tools.
 All contributions are appreciated!